• Skip to primary navigation

 Rolled and Cut vs. Scooped and Flattened

-1. For thick, soft cookies I recommend baking just the number of cookies you want for that day.
-Overnight, the thicker cookies stay soft and delicious, but take on a chewier texture, similar to macaroons.
-The dough holds up well in the refrigerator for a few days, so you can bake fresh cookies as you like.
+• For Soft, Thick Cookies: I recommend baking just the number of cookies you want for that day.
+Overnight, the thicker cookies stay soft and delicious, but take on a chewiness, similar to macaroons.
+The grain-free dough holds up well in the refrigerator for a few days, so you can bake fresh cookies as you like.
 It freezes well too.
 Just thaw in the refrigerator the night before you plan to bake the cookies.
 You can pre-shape the unbaked dough and refrigerate or freeze it so the cookies are pre-portioned and ready to go! (see photo below)

 portioned raw cookie dough ready to freeze